Updated September 2023.

 To help you make the most of this sensational season, we’ve put together a list of the top 12 things to do in Cornwall in autumn.

-Needless to say, you can’t visit Cornwall in the autumn without witnessing the wonderful woodlands when the foliage puts on a dazzling display of red, orange, yellow and brown.
-The trees turn a little later here in Cornwall than the rest of the country.
-But there is generally an explosion of colour from early October through to mid-November.
-Some of the best places for an autumnal woodland walk include Cardinham Woods, the National Trust’s Lanhydrock and Trelissick estates, and the Tamar Valley.
+You can’t visit Cornwall in the autumn without witnessing the wonderful woodlands when the foliage puts on a dazzling display of red, orange, yellow and brown.
+Due to warmer climes than the rest of the UK the trees turn a little later here than in the rest of the country, so the explosion of colour stretches from early October through to mid-November.
+Some of the best places for an autumnal woodland walk include Cardinham Woods, Golitha Falls (pictured above), the National Trust’s Lanhydrock and Trelissick estates, and the Tamar Valley.

 There is so much art to discover in Cornwall.
-Right here in Padstow, we have several small art shops worth visiting, such as the Driftwood, Padstow and the Drang galleries, which display a mix of contemporary and local scenic art.
-Otherwise head to St Ives where there are several important art establishments including the Tate Gallery, the Barbara Hepworth Museum and Sculpture Garden, as well as many smaller galleries scattered along the pretty, narrow streets.
+Right here in Padstow, we have several small art shops worth visiting, such as Driftwood Contemporary and The Drang galleries, which display a mix of contemporary and local scenic art.
+Otherwise head to St Ives and Penzance to glean arty inspiration from world-renowned galleries including the Tate St Ives, the Barbara Hepworth Museum and Sculpture Garden and Newlyn Art Gallery, as well as many smaller galleries scattered along the pretty, waterside streets.

 From castles and centuries-old harbours to standing stones and disused tin mines, Cornwall’s landscape is steeped in history.
 There are some amazing places to visit to learn more about the unique heritage of this county.
 Some top places to visit for a historic day out include Tintagel Castle, Restormel Castle and St Michael’s Mount.
 Or head down west to see some of the many neolithic stone circles and monuments, or journey back in time in the underground shafts at Geevor Tin Mine.

-If you’ve visited Cornwall in the summer, you know how packed the beaches can be.
-But the county empties out in the autumn, leaving the beaches a lot quieter for secluded walks with no or very few other people around.
-For a peaceful stroll, take the ferry across to Rock and walk along the sand to Daymer Bay.
-Alternatively, take a low tide ramble to the ends of lengthy Watergate or Perranporth beaches.
+Gone are the summer crowds that pack the shoreline during the summer, leaving empty sands and stunning beaches where yours might be the only footprints.
+For a peaceful stroll, take the ferry across to Rock and walk along the sand to Daymer Bay, or take a low tide ramble to the ends of lengthy Watergate Bay or Perranporth beach.

-It can be hard to get a booking at popular restaurants during the busy months.
-So autumn is a fantastic time to discover exciting places to eat around the county.
-Some still require a table reservation but you will be able to rock up at many for a bite to eat.
-Some suggestions for an autumnal meal out include Greens of Padstow with its fine estuary views; Outlaw’s Fish Kitchen on the harbour in Port Isaac; and the Hidden Hut – famous for outdoor fayre overlooking Portscatho Beach on the south coast.
+While Cornwall is stacked with incredible restaurants, it can be hard to get a booking at popular restaurants during the busy summer months.
+So autumn is a fantastic time to discover exciting places to eat around the county – some of which you’ll still need to book ahead, and others that you’ll be able to walk in and bag a table at.
+Some suggestions for an autumnal meal out include Greens of Padstow with its fine estuary views, The Pig in Harlyn and the Hidden Hut – famous for seasonal, alfresco fare overlooking Porthcurnick Beach on the Roseland Peninsula.

 Cornwall is one of the nation’s top foodie destinations and each autumn there are several festivals that celebrate the best of local food and produce.
-Choose from the Newquay Fish Festival, Falmouth Oyster Festival and the Truro Food Festival.
-Some of these festivals are taking a break in 2021 due to covid but these seasonal events will return again next year.
+Taste Cornwall’s sublime seafood at the inaugural Newquay Harbour Festival, tuck into a Cornish Pasty at the Redruth International Mining & Pasty Festival, and celebrate the mighty mollusc at the Falmouth Oyster Festival.

-There are so many great places to go cycling in Cornwall.
-The country lanes are quiet at any time of year but are near deserted during the autumn, so you can pedal along to your heart’s content without encountering hardly any vehicles.
+There are so many great places to go cycling in Cornwall and the country lanes are near-deserted during autumn, so you can pedal along to your heart’s content.
 Just start riding and find your own way or follow one of the waymarked cycle routes including the Piran Trail which connects Padstow to Newquay and Truro, or the brand new West Kernow Way bikepacking trail.
 For completely car-free coasting, ride the Camel Trail or tackle the rugged mountain bike trails at Cardinham Woods and Lanhydrock.

 While we all hope for an Indian Summer so we can stretch out on the warm sand long into autumn, there are other ways to enjoy time at the beach during the cooler months.
 One way to engage with the coast is on a rockpool ramble along the shoreline of Cornwall’s beautiful beaches.
 One of our favourite spots is Trevone which has a large area of rockpools at low tide brimming with marine life.
-There is even a large tidal swimming pool here, if you can muster up the courage for a dip.
+There is even a large tidal swimming pool here, if you can muster up the courage for a dip while the water’s still warm from the summer rays.

 Discover hidden coves and windswept cliffs, with a stroll along the rugged coastline.
 The South West Coast Path runs around the entire length of Cornwall’s shore.
 Drive anywhere on the coast and start walking to find breathtaking views, see some amazing wildlife and discover pretty villages on route.
 Stretches along the coast at Bedruthan Steps and around Trevose Head are particularly stunning.